Use CI/CD configuration from other files

 - echo "Job complete."

-Use nested includes with duplicate includes entries
+Use nested includes with duplicate include entries

-• Contents of the .gitlab-ci.yml file:
+• Contents of a defaults.gitlab-ci.yml file:

 include: